 You can reach me via e-mail: adam at mckeecs dot com.

-Please contact me with bug reports or any ideas for improvements you may have.
+Please contact me with bug reports or any ideas for improvements.